Germany: Eleven dead in suspected far-right attack | DW | 20.02.2020

 The shootings took place at approximately 10 p.m. local time (2100 GMT/UTC) at two shisha bars in different parts of the city.

-Following the shooting rampage, police found the 43-year-old suspect dead in his home nearby his 72-year-old mother's corpse early Thursday.
-Thex believe that the suspect returned home following the attack and committed suicide.
+They subsequently found the 43-year-old suspect dead in his home nearby his 72-year-old mother's corpse early Thursday.
+Authorities believe that the suspect returned home following the attack and committed suicide.

 Both German Chancellor Angela Merkel and investigators said there are indications that the suspect had far-right motives, including the letter and video as pieces of evidence.
 Most of the victims had an immigrant background, according to security sources.
 However, a clear motive has not yet been formally established.

-Note: Editor's note: This is an expanded and updated version of a previous article.